Going Behind the Curtain: FAQ on Publishing and the Legal Issues of Hiring a Ghostwriter

 Sara Hawkins is an attorney specializing in advertising, social media, and intellectual property.
 According to her, if you aren’t sure whether the photographer has released their rights to a picture, it’s best not to use it until you’ve made that determination or received express permission to use the image.
 There are still a lot of grey areas with plenty of exceptions.
 Authors are always encouraged to take as much caution as possible when dealing with potential copyright issues.

-Q: If my pictures are of other people, do I need to get permission from people in the pictures?
+If my pictures are of other people, do I need to get permission from the people in the pictures?
 What if they’re old pictures and I can’t locate the people in them?

-Q: What if I want to use an interview I did with someone for my book?
+What if I want to use an interview I did with someone in my book?

-A: When conducting interviews to use as source material for a book, it’s a good idea to have interviewees sign a written release acknowledging that their responses may be published.
-If you are recording an interview, it can be sufficient to include a stated acknowledgement on the recording that the interview is being recorded and the interviewee understands that what they say may be published.
-By doing so, they not only acknowledge that they’re being recorded, but also give consent for the interviewer to use their quotes for publication.
+When conducting interviews to use as source material for a book, it’s a good idea to have interviewees sign a written release acknowledging that their responses may be published.
+If you are recording an interview, it can be sufficient to include a stated acknowledgment on the recording that the interview is being recorded, and the interviewee understands that what they say may be published.
+By doing so, they not only acknowledge that they’re being recorded but also that they give their consent for the interviewer to use their quotes for publication.

-Q: What if the person I interviewed is dead now, or I want to use a picture of someone who is now dead?
+What if the person I interviewed has passed away, or I want to use a picture of someone who is no longer alive?

 Writing a book is no small or straightforward undertaking.